 In addtition, teams and stakeholder can reduce the risk of a fatal infections by avoiding some especially hazardous situations.
 Here a a few examples:

-- Showing off and trying to lure stakeholders into commitment with promising solutions (Politics Trap) in a situation of Overdemand, or Hunting fever.
+- Showing off and trying to lure stakeholders into commitment with promising solutions (Promised Too Much) in a situation of Overdemand, or Hunting fever.

-- Falling into the Contract trap while Pressure Miuse or Greed germs are at lose.
+- Falling into the Contract trap while Power Misuse or Greed germs are at lose.

 - A situation of Overdemand, Hunting fever and Iceberg complexity.